 (d) The plan should show all the existing features of the development tract and the area to a distance of at least 300 feet around the development tract.

-(e) Features that must be shown on the sketch plan shall include: streams, ponds, wetlands, hills and steep slopes, the various types of vegetation or ground cover, rock out-crops, specimen trees, stone walls, and existing structures.
+(e) Features that must be shown on the sketch plan shall include: streams, ponds, wetlands, hills and steep slopes, the various types of vegetation or ground cover, rock outcrops, specimen trees, stone walls, and existing structures.
 Other notable features of the site should be shown.
 The exact placement of these objects is not necessary but they should be located in a general manner.
 The plan need not be prepared by a registered land surveyor or a professional engineer.

-(f) The Board will expect more precision on a plan covering a small area or on land located in the PD or R10 Zones than it will for a plan covering a larger area in the R80 Zone.
+(f) The Board will expect more precision on a plan covering a small area or on land located in the PD or R10 Zone than it will for a plan covering a larger area in the R80 Zone.

-(2) The Department of Planning and Development will issue a receipt therefor showing the Planning Board's assigned ID number as all future submittals must include that number.
-This same number will be used throughout the process including the definitive subdivision consideration or the site plan review as may be applicable.
+(2) The Department of Planning and Development will issue a receipt therefor showing the Planning Board's assigned ID number, as all future submittals must include that number.
+This same number will be used throughout the process, including the definitive subdivision consideration or the site plan review as may be applicable.

 (3) The application shall be filed with the Department of Planning and Development, by hand delivery or by certified mail, postage prepaid.
-It shall include two or more paper copies full size (the exact number being determined by the Department of Planning and Development) and an electronic copy in PDF or other format acceptable to the Department of Planning and Development and pay the fee as required by the current fee schedule.
+It shall include two or more paper copies, full size (the exact number being determined by the Department of Planning and Development), and an electronic copy in PDF or other format acceptable to the Department of Planning and Development and pay the fee as required by the current fee schedule.

 (4) Should the application and sketch plan fail to show required information that is deemed necessary for proper consideration of the proposal, it will be returned to the applicant for completion.
 No further action will be taken until a complete plan is submitted.